-The Compensation Committee is composed of three directors who are not officers or employees of the Company: Alexander P. Federbush (Chairman), Paul J. Flaherty and Gary S. Gladstein.
+The Compensation Committee is currently composed of three directors who are not officers or employees of the Company: Terry Hermanson (Chairman), Paul J. Flaherty and Gennaro J. Fulvio.
 Each member of the Compensation Committee has been determined by the Board of Directors to meet the NYSE's standards for independence.
 These same directors also serve as members of the Plan Committee and the Option Plan Committees.
 The Compensation Committee (i) provides assistance to the Board of Directors in discharging the Board of Directors' responsibilities relating to management organization, performance, compensation and succession and (ii) makes such recommendations to the Board of Directors as it deems appropriate.
-During the fiscal year 2009, the Compensation Committee and the Option Plan Committee held three formal meetings.
+During fiscal year 2010, the Compensation Committee and the Option Plan Committee held nine formal meetings.

-The Nominating and Corporate Governance Committee is composed of three directors who are not officers or employees of the Company: Terry Hermanson (Chairman), Gennaro J. Fulvio and Scott J. Goldman.
+The Nominating and Corporate Governance Committee is currently composed of three directors who are not officers or employees of the Company: Scott J. Goldman (Chairman), Paul J. Flaherty and Gary S. Gladstein.
 Each member of the Nominating and Corporate Governance Committee has been determined by the Board of Directors to meet the NYSE's standards for independence.
 The Nominating and Corporate Governance Committee is responsible for the recommendation to the Board of Directors of director nominees for election to the Board of Directors.
-In addition, the Nominating and Corporate Governance Committee is responsibilities to the Board of Directors, overseeing the evaluation of Board of Directors and management effectiveness, developing and recommending to the Board of Directors or corporate governance and related matters.
-The Nominating and Corporate Governance Committee held one formal meeting during fiscal year 2009.
+In addition, the Nominating and Corporate Governance Committee is responsible for recommending committee assignments and responsibilities to the Board of Directors, overseeing the evaluation of Board of Directors and management effectiveness, developing and recommending to the Board of Directors corporate governance guidelines, and generally advising the Board of Directors on corporate governance and related matters.
+The Nominating and Corporate Governance Committee held one formal meeting during fiscal year 2010.